Online Monitoring of Metric Temporal Logic using Sequential Networks: Introduction

-Sequential networks in this paper are directly constructed from the past fragment of temporal logic specifications.
-The restriction to the past temporal operators is twofold: (1) Future-oriented (acausal) monitoring is inherently more expensive than past-oriented (causal) monitoring.
-The worst-case exponential cost of bookkeeping all possibilities in the future cannot be avoided unless the output at $t$ is delayed by some amount $d$ depending on the formula.
+Sequential networks in this paper are directly constructed from the past fragments of \LTL and \MTL.
+The restriction to the past temporal connectives is twofold: (1) Future-oriented (acausal) monitoring is inherently more expensive than past-oriented (causal) monitoring.
+The worst-case exponential cost of bookkeeping, among all possibilities in the future, cannot be avoided unless the output at time $t$ is delayed by some duration $d$ depending on the formula.
 (2) However, the practical value of delaying seems nonexistent for a truly online/reactive setting as we need an output from the monitor at the current time $t$ rather than the time $t+d$, which may be too late.
-This is especially important when the monitor's output is used to take a timely decision as in the supervisory control systems.
-Moreover, a monitor that frequently returns \emph{unknown} or \emph{pending} as answers is not helpful in such applications.
-Therefore, I consider future temporal operators as a~costly feature without much practical benefit in online monitoring applications.
+This is especially important when the monitor's output is used to make a timely decision, as in the supervisory/reactive control systems.
+Consequently, we consider future temporal operators to be a costly feature that does not offer significant practical benefits in online monitoring applications, and we restrict ourselves to the past fragment for online monitoring applications in this paper.
+The basic technique behind constructing sequential networks from past temporal logic formulas involves associating each subformula with a state variable to store relevant information and subsequently updating/manipulating them at each time step.
+This paper introduces the \emph{future temporal marking technique} as a novel and effective approach to handling timed operators for sequential network constructions from \PastMTL over discrete and dense time temporal behaviors.
+We propose a novel set of update and output equations for each timed operator to mark future time intervals according to timing constraints in the formula.
+Notably, our dense time construction seamlessly extends the discrete time construction, avoiding the need for a complete overhaul or reliance on naive discretization as in earlier attempts.
+This facilitates smooth transitions between untimed and timed specifications, as well as between discrete and dense time models, paving the way for a unified treatment of temporal operators across diverse applications and use cases.
+As a result, our approach enables the construction of simpler and more extensible monitors, leading to improved efficiency and adaptability for a wider range of temporal logic monitoring tasks.